0atman/noboilerplate/scripts/22-starting-rust.md

 A huge turn-off for me, coming from Python, was Rust's syntax.
 There's SO MUCH MORE than I was used to!

-in other languages the compiler can't help you, so moving fast and breaking things is the best way develope.
+in other languages the compiler can't help you very much, so moving fast and breaking things is the best way develop.
-(any syntax gets in thye way)
+(any syntax gets in the way)

 In rust the compiler is your best friend.
 But you must be nice to it for it to be nice to you.